-As in many countries with aging populations, chronic and noncommunicable diseases, such as diabetes, heart disease, and cancer, account for over 80% of all deaths in Latvia.
-The top causes of death include cardiovascular diseases, chronic respiratory diseases. diabetes. diaestive diseases and colon. lung, and breast cancer.
-About 4% of all deaths result from accidents. car smoking, suicide, and other preventable "external causes."
+As in many countries with aging populations, chronic and noncommunicable diseases, such as diabetes, heart disease, and cancer, account for over 88% of all deaths in Latvia.
+The top causes of death include cardiovascular diseases, chronic respiratory diseases. diabetes. diaestive diseases and colon. luna. and breast cancer.
+About 5% of all deaths result from car accidents. smoking, suicide, and other preventable "external causes."
 Of note, with 14 deaths per 100.000 people.
-Latvia has the 8th highest suicide rate in the EU, behind Lithuania (20 deaths).
+Latvia has the eighthhighest suicide rate in the EU, behind Lithuania (20 deaths).
 The average suicide rate for the EU is 10.
 About 23% of Latvian adults are obese, higher than the rate of neighboring Lithuania (21%) but lower than the US rate of 33%.

 The average life expectancy for Latvian men is 72 years, which is considerably lower the average of 81 years for Latvian women.
-In fact, Latvian male life expectancy is the 2nd shortest in the EU, behind neighboring Lithuania (70.8).
+In fact, Latvian male life expectancy is the second-shortest in the EU, behind neighboring Lithuania (71).
 Experts suggest this high rate of male mortality results from Latvian men's harmful lifestyle choices, including alcohol abuse, frequent tobacco use, and an unhealthy diet.